F5Networks/f5-openstack-hot/experimental/templates/standalone/nnic/README.md

-# Deploying the BIG-IP in OpenStack - 2 NIC
+# Deploying the BIG-IP in OpenStack - N NIC

 ## Introduction

-This solution uses a Heat Orchestration Template to launch a 2-NIC deployment of a BIG-IP VE in an Openstack Private Cloud.
-In a 2-NIC implementation, one interface is for management and data-plane traffic from the Internet, and the second interface is connected into the networks where traffic is processed by the pool members in a traditional two-ARM design.
-Traffic flows from the BIG-IP VE to the application servers.
+This solution uses a Heat Orchestration Template to launch a n-NIC deployment of a BIG-IP VE in an Openstack Private Cloud.
+In a n-NIC implementation, one interface is for management and data-plane traffic from the Internet, and the user-provided NIC count determines the number of additional NICs.

 The **standalone** heat orchestration template incorporates existing networks defined in Neutron.